ACHinrichs/cellular-snowflake/README.md

 Cellular-Snowflake-Simulation
 =============================
-Briefly seen on [this Computerfile Video](https://www.youtube.com/watch?v=TU3IQRV6LV0), I feelt the urge to implement something similar, and this is it.
+Briefly seen on [this Computerphile Video](https://www.youtube.com/watch?v=TU3IQRV6LV0), I feelt the urge to implement something similar, and this is it.